 In 61% of countries have positive growth in home prices.
 This is significantly higher than a year ago, which was 35% and, according to the company Knight Frank, reflecting renewed growth in the real estate market.

-Related article: The world market for real estate: price forecastAt the same time as at mid 2010 prices on the world's housing markets in comparison to pre-crisis years of 2006-2008 dropped by 9%, says Case.
+Related article: The European housing market: key trendsAt the same time as at mid 2010 prices on the world's housing markets in comparison to pre-crisis years of 2006-2008 dropped by 9%, says Case.

 Analysts say - like the dynamics associated with a sharp and widespread decline in prices in late 2008.
 In the main part of the world falls in value amounted to 40%.

 "Today's price increase is still far from pre-crisis.
 They recovered slightly, while the earlier transaction price was higher, but now everything has shifted to the segment of economy class, as a result suffers elite real estate.
 If you previously in this segment of the total number of transactions was up 15%, now 8.7% ", - says Sergey Kostecki, Senior Analyst, SV Development.

 Market players say that the business class, too, is suffering, but the economy segment to bolster the trend towards recovery.
 "The number of budget proposals is reduced, and the crisis wave passes through it concerns practically the whole of Europe" - he continues.

 "An analysis of quarterly results of growth assumes that markets in some of the most poorly coping regions such as the Baltic states and Ukraine, have received some kind of a breather, because prices are falling more slowly than previously.

 Prices in Estonia, for example, fell by 40% during the 12 months to June 2010, but actually increased by 0.4% during the second quarter of the year ", - says Mikhail Ermolenko, CEO of Knight Frank LLC Ukraine.
 In Asia, prices continue to rise, despite strenuous attempts by governments to control and limit price increases.